 When you are wrapping solid furniture that cannot be dismantled, such as cabinets, tables, chairs, and others, make sure that you cover the edges first with bubble wrap or newspaper.
 This is especially important for larger pieces of furniture.
 After that, cut the cardboard boxes open and put them down on their sides.
 Before you use tape to secure the pieces of cardboard to one another, you need to cover the entire piece of furniture with the cardboard pieces.
 At this point, you should take a marker pen and identify each piece of furniture so that it is clear which side is facing upward.

 Be careful to insulate the mirrors on any pieces of furniture, such as dressers or cabinets, that include glass or mirrors before covering them.
 You should make an effort to extract the glass panes from the cabinet, and then you should wrap each individual piece in bubble wrap or many layers of newspapers, and then you should make sure that they are completely covered in cardboard boxes.
 Taping them together tightly in bundles is another good practise that should be followed.
-If it is not possible to remove the mirror from the piece of furniture, you should first cover it with several layers of bubble wrap or a blanket and then cover it with cardboard.
+If it is not possible to remove the mirror from the piece of furniture, you should first cover it with several layers of bubble wrap or a blanket and then cover it with retro sideboard.

 Again, ensure that the cardboard pieces are well-adhered with tape, and identify whether the things that are being wrapped are glass or a mirror, and label the item as “Fragile.”
 It is crucial that this be done so that these objects will be handled with greater care while they are being transported.